chainguard-dev/platform-examples/image-copy-ecr/README.md

 terraform apply
 ```

-This will prompt for a group ID and destination repo, and show you the resources it will create.
+This will prompt for your group name and destination repo, and show you the resources it will create.

 When the resources are created, any images that are pushed to your group will be mirrored to the ECR repository.